Finding the right insurance coverage can be a difficult, time-consuming process.

 Some Advantage Plans also offer prescription drug coverage as well.

-As we mentioned earlier in section 3.5, Medicare Prescription drug plans can be purchased alongside Original Medicare; this also holds true for Aetna's coverage.
+As we mentioned earlier, Medicare Prescription drug plans can be purchased alongside Original Medicare; this also holds true for Aetna's coverage.

 So if your current health plan does not include Part D coverage, you can opt for it through Aetna.